 Conception figures are covered by the disclosure control protocol for abortion statistics.
 In June 2015, this protocol was revised.
 The requirement to suppress counts and rates is determined by the number of women in the underlying population.
-Full details can be found in the Disclosure control protocol for abortion statistics.
 Occasionally, it is necessary to apply secondary suppression to avoid the possibility of disclosure by differencing.

 Prior to June 2015, for conceptions leading to abortions, counts less than 10 and rates based on fewer than 10 events were suppressed.
 To protect the confidentiality of conceptions data, all counts lower than five and all rates based on fewer than five events were also suppressed.